African School of Economics: History

-Since its inception, the Institute expanded its activities to include a successful Masters of Public Economics and Applied Statistics (MEPSA).
-The MEPSA has had 74 African graduates, all of whom are in high demand in the West African region: more than 75% of the graduates of the classes of 2006-2009 are employed in research centers throughout West Africa, in the World Bank and in different governments.
+Since its inception, the institute has expanded its activities to include a successful Masters of Public Economics and Applied Statistics (MEPSA).
+The MEPSA has had 74 African graduates, all of whom are in high demand in the West African region: more than 75% of the graduates of the classes of 2006-2009 are employed in research centres throughout West Africa, in the World Bank and in different governments.
 The MEPSA program is accredited by the Ministry of Education in Benin.

 ASE aims to meet the urgent need for an academic institution capable of generating the necessary human capital in Africa.
 Although the region has seen significant improvements in primary and secondary education in the past few decades there is still a pressing need for advanced education centers.
 Through its PhD programs, ASE hopes to provide the missing African voice in many Africa-related academic debates.
 Furthermore, through the Master in Business Administration (MBA), Master in Public Administration (MPA), Executive MBA and MPA (EMBA and EMPA), Master in Mathematics, Economics and Statistics (MMES), and Master in Development Studies (MDS) programs, ASE aims to provide the technical capacity that will enable more Africans to be hired into top management positions in development agencies and multinational corporations operating on the continent.

-This should foster sustainable hiring practices that will retain talent and experience in Africa.
+ASE NIGERIA

+ASE's branch in Nigeria was licensed on the 22nd of February 2024, by the National Universities Commission (NUC), to operate as a private university in Nigeria.
+Its maiden campus, the School of Arts and Sciences in Abuja, serves as the headquarters for ASE in Nigeria.
+ASE is set to expand with planned campuses in Kaduna State (School of Public Administration), Owerri, Imo State (School of Engineering); Port Harcourt, Rivers State (Environment and Energy Studies), and many others.
+Its pioneer cohort of 200 students from across the country, was a product of a joint scholarship effort between itself, AUDA-NEPAD, and the office of Nigeria's First Lady - Senator Oluremi Tinubu.
+It currently offers 20 undergraduate academic programmes across 14 departments in three faculties.